peteroupc/html3dutil/tutorials/camera.md

 Note further that:

-* The angle extending from the eye position is the projection's _field of view_.
+* The angle separating the top and bottom clipping planes is the projection's _field of view_.
 This is an angle similar to the aperture of a camera.
 The greater the vertical field of view, the greater the vertical visibility range.
 * In a perspective projection, the near clipping plane segment bounding the view volume is smaller than